prernaadvani/whatsprernacooking/_posts/2020-12-20-avocado-toast.md

 * 1 "Everything but the Bagel" ciabatta roll, available at [Trader Joe's](https://www.traderjoes.com/digin/post/everything-ciabatta-rolls)
   - I use 2 slices of whole wheat bread when I'm trying to be healthy, but the ciabatta roll is really the best bread for the toast.
 * 1 tablespoon Pepita Salsa, available at Trader Joe's
-  - I've heard that people use sriracha mayonaise or hot sauce instead.
+  - I've heard that people use sriracha mayonnaise or hot sauce instead.
 Personally, I am not a fan, but it might work for you.
   - I use Dash's Southwest Chipotle seasoning instead sometimes, or Trader Joe's Chilli Lime seasoning.
 * 2 tablespoons crumbled feta (vegans - skip this)
   - Crumbled goat cheese works just as beautifully